-Lotus of Siam: Located a short distance away from the Strip behind Sahara, Lotus of Siam serves an assortment of Thai food at a reasonable price with most entrees costing around $15 – $25.
+Lotus of Siam: Located a short distance away from the Strip on Flamingo Road, Lotus of Siam serves an assortment of Thai food at a reasonable price with most entrees costing around $15 – $25.

-Included on the menu are noodle dishes, fried rice, seafood, curries, BBQ, soups, and northern Thai specialties.
+The menu includes noodle dishes, fried rice, seafood, curries, BBQ, soups, and northern Thai specialties.

 Although options are severely limited on the Strip and Downtown, there are a few notable Thai restaurants in Las Vegas.
-Hopefully, we were able to help you find one that works for your itinerary!
+Hopefully, I was able to help you find one that works for your itinerary!

 See Also: Need additional dining inspiration?
 Check out these guides: